 After our few busy days spent hopping between beaches along the coast, it was time to spend a night inland.
 Bluff Knoll is one for the bucket list with vast bushland surrounding the mountain and challenging hiking trails leading you to its peak.

 Allowing around three hours each way should get you to the peak and back again comfortably.
-Just make sure to pack a jumper, as it can be deceivingly warm down below and like ice at the peak… it’s even known to see snow on occasions in winter!
+Just make sure to pack a jumper, as it can be deceivingly warm down below and like ice at the peak… it’s even known to see snow on occasion in winter!

 Stirling Range

-Day 8 – Stirling Range to Albany
+Day 8 – Stirling Range National Park to Albany

-Campsite: Big 4 Caravan Park, Middleton Beach (Expensive but beachfront)
+Campground: Big 4 Caravan Park, Middleton Beach (Expensive but beachfront)

 Duration: 2 hours